markchristopherbishop/testroom/packages/testroom-cli/readme.md

 - **--inject**, **-i**: A comma delimited list of JavaScript filenames to be injected into the target website.
 All scripts will inserted into the HTML of the target website via `<script>` tags.
 Each will be served as if they originated from the same domain.
 Files will be injected into the `<head>` tag before any other scripts on the page.

+- **--delay**. **-d**: Delay loading page scripts indefinitely.
+By default this command will delay the loading of all non testroom (custom / `-i`) scripts.
+It means `<script>` tags will not load when the page loads.
+Instead the page will wait for an invocation of [testroom.loadDelayedScripts](#testroom.loadDelayedScripts) from within the page.
+This will then load all scripts as normal.

+## Browser API

+The testroom API will be exposed to any web page hosted by testroom.

+### <a name="testroom.loadDelayedScripts"></a>testroom.loadDelayedScripts

+This command will load any scripts that have been delayed by using the `-d` option when starting testroom.

 ## Examples

 ### Host local directory and execute tests against it